AMD's CEO prepares chipmaker for a fight

-SUNNYVALE, Calif., Feb 2 Advanced Micro Devices' AMD.N new chief executive delivered an enthusiastic pitch in his debut before Wall Street analysts, saying he was getting the struggling PC chipmaker "fit to fight" in a quick-changing computer industry.
+SUNNYVALE, California Advanced Micro Devices' new chief executive delivered an enthusiastic pitch in his debut before Wall Street analysts, saying he was getting the struggling PC chipmaker "fit to fight" in a quick-changing computer industry.

 "We're going to double down on client and mobility ...
 I'm not suggesting we dive into smartphones, a heavily crowded space with low margins ...
 I'm going to focus on client mobility, thin and light," Read said.